 Should you put all your password eggs in one password manager basket?

-While you might recognize the problems identified above, you may still be skeptical about using a password manager.
-The main argument being- The password manager isn’t necessarily impenetrable.
+While you might recognize the problems identified above, you may still be wondering if it is safe to keep passwords in a password manager.
+The main argument being- the password manager isn’t necessarily impenetrable.
 So, if your master password is compromised, the bad guys would have all of your credentials.

-Before you balk at a password manager, let’s review the key benefits:
+Before you balk at a corporate password manager, let’s review the key benefits:

 Passwords are stored in an encrypted form.